-The TARRADALE THROUGH TIME project will give the community an exceptional opportunity to see and understand an area of continuous occupation from the very first settlers through to the end of subsistence agriculture just before the modern farming landscape was created.
+The TARRADALE THROUGH TIME project aimed to give the community an exceptional opportunity to see and understand an area of continuous occupation from the very first settlers through to the end of subsistence agriculture just before the modern farming landscape was created.
 On the NOSAS blog you can read a summary of previous archaeological work at Tarradale and an overview of the Tarradale Through Time project as of March 2018.

 The project has the potential to provide information of considerable local, regional and national importance which will inform the wider community of its beginnings and history.
-At all stages the project will operate within the parameters of Scotland’s Archaeology Strategy and the research priorities of ScARF (Scottish Archaeological Research Framework).
+At all stages the project will operated within the parameters of Scotland’s Archaeology Strategy and the research priorities of ScARF (Scottish Archaeological Research Framework).

-The project’s aims are to:
+The project’s aims were to:

 - Research and record the archaeological heritage of Tarradale and by analysing this data extend and upgrade the current level of archaeological and historical knowledge of the settlement history, subsistence practices and land utilisation of the area